Sustainability

 Our employees are highly qualified and motivated.
 Over the years, they have developed a special degree of identification with Kronberg Academy, as well as with the concept of sustainability and the management system.

-The upheaval of relocation, the long construction period, the enormous dynamic growth and the long-term obligations connected with building and maintaining the new premises have led to the development of new structures and demands placed on staff members.
-This is why minimising personnel changes is one of our most important concerns.
+The upheaval of relocation, the long construction period, the enormous dynamic growth of the past few years and the long-term obligations connected with building and maintaining the new premises have led to the development of new structures and demands placed on staff members.
+The high levels of strain this caused resulted in staff turnover.
+This is why minimising personnel changes is one of our most important concerns in this area.
 In furtherance of this, we incorporated the key objective of “Making Kronberg Academy an attractive, sustainable employer” into our internal evaluation matrix.

-For example, as one of many compensation measures, the Academy will be offering its employees work bikes from 2024 onwards.
-In contrast to the cramped office space endured for decades in the Rezeptur, now that construction work on the Academy buildings is largely completed we have created an extremely professional, appealing and comfortable working environment.
+For example, as one of many compensation measures, the Academy offers its employees work bikes.
+In contrast to the cramped office spaces tolerated for decades in the Rezeptur, now that construction work on the Academy buildings is largely completed we have created an extremely professional, appealing and comfortable working environment.
 The rooms are arranged around a green courtyard, planted with mature trees, that invites employees to relax.
 All desks are adjustable in height, and the entire stock of computer equipment has been updated.
 In addition, the lighting meets the latest working standards.
+However, even here, the growth in staff numbers has already created new bottlenecks, which we hope to alleviate with a planned extension.

 Expectations of interested parties

-However, where feedback was initially plentiful, we perceive it to have strongly decreased since 2023.
-Enquiries about our sustainability reports have come exclusively from degree students, usually in connection with dissertations or theses.
+However, where feedback was initially plentiful, we sense that it has strongly decreased since 2024.
+Enquiries about our sustainability reports have come exclusively from degree students, usually in connection with dissertations or theses, or from journalists.
 As a result of this, we decided to continue with the DNK sustainability reporting standard for institutes of higher education as verifiable evidence of our sustainability work, as was planned for in the system.
-This report was revised using data and information from 2022 as required by the standard, reviewed twice by expert auditors at the DNK and finally published on the DNK website.
+This is currently being updated.

-To date, only few readers have shown an interest in the ambitious Sustainability Report on our website, which complied as far as possible with the GRI criteria.
-We have consequently decided to make the present, significantly shorter, report featuring the latest information, which corresponds precisely to our operating environment, available online for the present time.
-This will enable us to allow for the fact that, owing to the construction situation, in 2024 we will again only be able to disclose a small number of the Key Performance Indicators required by all reporting formats for 2023.
-In future, we will now also be able to adjust and report on the latest data and developments with far greater flexibility.
+To date, only few readers have shown an interest in this ambitious Sustainability Report on our website, which initially complied as far as possible with the GRI criteria.
+We have consequently decided to make the present, shorter report featuring the latest information, which corresponds precisely to our operating environment, available online for the present time.
+This will also allow us to be able to adjust and report on the latest data and developments with far greater flexibility, now and in the future.

-It is therefore our goal that improved measurement data will progressively enable us to record hard evidence throughout 2024, which we will then be able to report on in 2025.
+It is our goal that improved measurements will progressively enable us to record hard data throughout 2025, which we will then be able to report on in 2025/26.
 However, it is also clear to us that we are an institute of higher education, not a resource-consuming, manufacturing operation.
-Our primary environmental load comes from the electricity required for air conditioning in the buildings.
+Our primary environmental load under Scope 1 comes from the electricity required for air conditioning in the buildings.
 And we are already working with two very environmentally friendly systems here: ice thermal storage technology and green electricity.

 The executives and teaching staff act as role models in every respect: they exemplify environmentally and socially conscious behaviour.
 At the same time, they motivate their colleagues and students to develop their own ideas of how to avoid both detrimental environmental impacts and all forms of discrimination.